andrakis/Elispidae/README.md

 An attempt at a much more lightweight implementation of a C++ Lithp (other attempt [Stackful](https://github.com/andrakis/Stackful) being rather more complicated than desired.)

+It aims to be reasonably fast even on slower processors - one of its intended targets is OpenRISC 1000, specifically the [JavaSript OpenRISC 1000 emulator](https://jor1k.com).
+Other interpreted languages are available on OpenRISC, but the performance of these languages tends to be very slow.

+It also aims to borrow several ideas from different programming languages, rather than trying to port them to OpenRISC.

 What?
 -----